-All gas appliances must be installed by a competent, registered gas engineer, such as a Gas Safe registered engineer or British Gas engineer in accordance with the current regulations.
+All gas appliances must be installed by a competent, registered gas engineer, in the Republic of Ireland, a Registered Gas Installer (RGII) in accordance with the current regulations.

 Failure to install appliances correctly could lead to prosecution.

 The appliance must be installed in accordance with, and comply to, the current: